4GeeksAcademy/master-javascript-programming-exercises/exercises/002-isOldEnoughToDrive/README.md

 ## 📝 Instructions

-Write a function called "isOldEnoughToDrive".
+1. Write a function called `isOldEnoughToDrive`.

-Given a number, in this case an age, "isOldEnoughToDrive" returns whether a person of this given age is old enough to legally drive in the United States.
+Given a number, in this case an age, `isOldEnoughToDrive` returns whether a person of this given age is old enough to legally drive in the United States.

 ```javascript
 var output = isOldEnoughToDrive(22);